-Frank Catalano is a marketing and brand strategist.
-Frank has worked with a wide variety of companies, primarily in education technology and digital learning.
-He is also an industry analyst, author and veteran media commentator.
+Frank Catalano is a marketing and business strategy consultant for companies with digital learning initiatives in both the education and consumer technology markets.
+He is also an industry analyst, professional speaker and author.

-Frank has developed creative and practical strategies for new initiatives on both a retained project and interim-executive basis.
+Frank has provided creative and practical advice, and developed related strategies, for new initiatives on both a retained project and interim-executive basis.
 His Intrinsic Strategy consultancy clients have included Professional Examination Service, Apple, Pearson, McGraw-Hill, MetaMetrics, Corbis, Rick Steves’ Europe Through the Back Door and the Toy Industry Association.

 Frank Catalano’s latest analysis and writing on technology in and out of education.
 On general tech and topics:

 - A re-start, reflection, and five recommendations As I return to independent consulting in 2014, five lessons I’ve learned crossing the executive/consultant divide three times.